Wednesday, August 10, 2011

 MS Latin 923, fol.
 92v

-By the Middle Ages there were approximately twenty churches and chapels in Rome dedicated to St. Lawrence and many of these buildings still survive, including: from the 4th century San Lorenzo in Damaso; from the 5th century San Lorenzo in Lucina; from the 6th century San Lorenzo fuori le mura; from the 7th century San Lorenzo in Miranda; from the 9th century San Lorenzo in Panisperna.
+By the Middle Ages there were approximately twenty churches and chapels in Rome dedicated to Saint Lawrence and many of these buildings still survive, including: from the 4th century San Lorenzo in Damaso; from the 5th century San Lorenzo in Lucina; from the 6th century San Lorenzo fuori le mura; from the 7th century San Lorenzo in Miranda; from the 9th century San Lorenzo in Panisperna.
 Many of these churches were built in the places associated with Lawrence’s arrest, martyrdom and burial.
-In the remains of the ancient papal palace at the Lateran the chapel, commonly known at the “Sanctum Sanctorum”, is dedicated to St. Lawrence.
+In the remains of the ancient papal palace at the Lateran the chapel, commonly known at the “Sanctum Sanctorum”, is dedicated to Saint Lawrence.

 School of Lorenzo Monaco, Saint Lawrence Triptych